-The individual methods from the above classes can be chosen using additional specifications.
-The most important ones concerning direction determination and stepsize selection are a type of the method, a kind of the matrix decomposition and a number of the method.
-A type of the method is specified by the macrovariable \$TYPE:
+The individual methods from the above classes can be chosen by using additional specifications.
+The most important ones concerning direction determination and stepsize selection, are type of the method, kind of the matrix decomposition and number of the method.
+The type of the method is specified by the macrovariable \$TYPE: